Kitware/CMake/Help/variable/CMAKE_CUDA_RUNTIME_LIBRARY.rst

 If this variable is not set then the :prop_tgt:`CUDA_RUNTIME_LIBRARY` target property will not be set automatically.
-If that property is not set then CMake uses the default value ``Static`` to select the CUDA runtime library.
+If that property is not set then CMake uses an appropriate default value based on the compiler to select the CUDA runtime library.

 .. note::